This glossary defines the core terminology used in

 -

-xdsmodel: the human / host component (XH), the adult mosquito component (MY), and the aquatic / immature mosquito component (L).
-Each component defines a set of state variables and dynamics. - module
+xdsmodel and one optional component: + the human / host component (XH), + the adult mosquito component (MY), + the aquatic / immature mosquito component (L), and + an optional component to compute other dynamic variables (V). - Module

 -